Why September Is the Other January, and How to Take Advantage of This Clean Slate.

 • September is now bigger than June as a time to get married; it’s second only to October

 It’s also important to think about fun!
-Things are feeling quite flat, and I’m looking for ways to add fun, play, whimsy, and surprise to our lives.
-Any ideas?
-I could use them.
+If things are feeling flat, look for ways to add fun, play, whimsy, and surprise to your life.
+If you’d like to start planning your September reset, download my free “September Is the Other January” worksheet.

 YOU MIGHT ALSO LIKE